 SERGEY CHLIYANTS

-Producer of cult Russian 2000‑s titles such as Bummer, The Tuner, Mama Don’t Cry, Down House, Alive and others.
-A man who knows how to balance commercial success with auteur statement.
+Producer of iconic Russian movies of 2000‑s such as Bummer, The Tuner, Mama Don’t Cry, Down House, Alive, and many others.
+A man who knows how to walk a fine line between commercial success and auteur statement.

 DIRECTOR